builders-blueprint-series/from-coder-to-engineer/body/chapter-7.md

 - Learn how to reduce coupling by avoid certain language features

 - Implement dependency inversion the correct way

- > "I love the idea of you." - (Girl friend-zoning guy) Illustration

 Software offers us different ways to couple objects together.
 Concrete, abstract, and interface types are the most common choices we have to implement coupling.
 Choosing the correct implementation is both a skill and art that is learned over time.
 Each method has certain advantages and disadvantages that must be weighed.
 Too much coupling can hinder application development and make future changes difficult.
 Too abstract, and we lose required details.
 We prefer to be as abstract as possible without making large sacrifices.
 In this chapter we will learn to how balance coupling with development requirements.
 We will understand why it is best to avoid certain language features related to coupling.
 We will apply best practices for interfaces to keep testing easy and simple.
 Finally, we will leverage the power of polymorphism to implement dependency injection.